rpm-software-management/distribution-gpg-keys/README.md

 For up to date list of keys see [SOURCES.md](SOURCES.md).

+## Storing keys in DNS

+If you are owner of the GPG key, you can [generate TYPE 61 DNS records]http://miroslav.suchy.cz/blog/archives/2021/02/13/how_to_generate_openpgp_record_for_dns_type61/index.html) and clients [can verify it using DNSSEC](http://miroslav.suchy.cz/blog/archives/2021/02/11/verify_package_gpg_signature_using_dnssec/index.html).

+The following distribution offers keys in DNS and secure them using DNSSEC:

+* Fedora (from 27+)

 ## Downstream packaging

 If you are going to package this project, then consider packaging Copr keys as subpackage as it is quite big.